-6.1 The Council uses the nationally negotiated pay spine referred to as the National Joint Council for Local Government Services (NJC) as the basis for its local grading structure.
-This determines the salaries of the large majority of the workforce.

-The local pay and grading structure for employees employed under the National Joint Council for Local Government Services consists of:

-- 11 bands Grades 1-11 - Each grade providing the opportunity for incremental progression - Overlapping spinal column points on certain grades

-A copy of the pay scales effective from 1 April 2021 is attached at appendix 1.

-- 6.2 In addition to the NJC arrangements referred to above, the Council recognises other nationally negotiated arrangements including the JNC for Chief Executives, Chief Officers and the Soulbury Agreement.
-The details of which are outlined in appendices 2 and 3. - 6.3 In line with TUPE regulations some staff from merged organisations may retain their former employer's terms and conditions of service.
-Such arrangements would be outside of the Council's Collective Bargaining arrangements.
+- 6.1 The Council uses the nationally negotiated pay spine referred to as the National Joint Council for Local Government Services (NJC) as the basis for its local grading structure.
+This determines the salaries of the large majority of the workforce. - The local pay and grading structure for employees employed under the National Joint Council for Local Government Services consists of 11 bands Grades 1-11.
+A copy of the pay scales effective from 1 April 2023 is attached at appendix 1.
+The national pay negotiations for 2024/25 are ongoing at the time of writing this Policy. - In addition to the NJC arrangements referred to above, the Council recognises other nationally negotiated arrangements including the JNC for Chief Executives, Chief Officers and the Soulbury Agreement.
+The details of which are outlined in appendices 2 and 3.
+The national pay negotiations for staff under the Soulbury Agreement and the JNC for Chief Executives and Chief Officers for 2024/25 are ongoing at the time of writing this Policy. - 6.3 In line with TUPE regulations some staff from merged organisations may retain their former employer's terms and conditions of service.
+Such arrangements would be outside of the Council's Collective Bargaining arrangements. - 6.4 All other additional pay related allowances such as overtime, statutory holiday payments and standby are the subject of either nationally or locally negotiated rates, having been determined in accordance with collective bargaining and/or as determined by Council Policy.

-- 6.4 All other additional pay related allowances such as overtime, statutory holiday payments and standby are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining and/or as determined by Council Policy. - 6.5 All Council employees (with the exception of teachers) are entitled to join the local government pension scheme (LGPS).
+- 6.5 All Council employees (with the exception of teachers) are entitled to join the local government pension scheme (LGPS).
 If employees are eligible they will automatically become a member of the scheme, however they can decide to opt out of the scheme.
-The benefits and contributions payable under the Fund are set out in the LGPS regulations. - 6.6 New appointments will normally be made at the minimum point of the relevant grade, although this can be varied where necessary due to business or market conditions to secure the best candidate.
+The benefits and contributions payable under the fund are set out in the LGPS regulations. - 6.6 New appointments will normally be made at the minimum point of the relevant grade, although this can be varied where necessary due to business or market conditions to secure the best candidate.